top of page

 The verb 'postpone' has an interesting etymology that traces its origins to Latin.
 It can be broken down into two Latin words: 'post,' meaning 'after,' and 'ponere,' which means 'to place' or 'to put.'
 When combined, these words form 'postponere,' which originally referred to the act of placing something after or later in time.
 Over time, this Latin term evolved into the English word 'postpone,' maintaining its fundamental meaning of delaying or rescheduling an event, activity, or task to a later time or date.
 The etymology of 'postpone' highlights its essence of pushing something forward in time, away from its originally intended schedule.

-Find the meaning of postpone
+Quiz: Find the meaning of the verb postpone:

 Try Again!